 From passport photos to accessing bank accounts with fingerprints, the use of biometrics is growing at an exponential rate.
 And while using your fingerprint may be easier than typing in a password, just how far is too far when it comes to biometric use, and what’s happening to your biometric data once it’s collected, especially where governments are concerned?

-Here at Comparitech, we’ve updated our biometric data study to include 100 countries.
-We’ve found out where biometrics are being taken, what they’re being taken for, and how they’re being stored.
+Here at Comparitech, we’ve updated our biometric data study to find out where biometrics are being taken, what they’re being taken for, and how they’re being stored.

-There is huge scope for biometric data collection, so we have identified eight key areas that apply to most countries (to offer a fair country-by-country comparison and to ensure the data is available.
+There is huge scope for biometric data collection, so we have identified nine key areas that apply to most countries.
+Our goal is to offer a fair country-by-country comparison and to ensure the data is available.
 In this update, we’ll also see which countries impose biometric checks when registering SIM cards.
-Each country has been scored out of 28, with low scores indicating extensive and invasive use of biometrics and/or surveillance and a high score demonstrating better restrictions and regulations regarding biometric use and surveillance.
+Each country has been scored out of 29, with low scores indicating extensive and invasive use of biometrics and/or surveillance and a high score demonstrating better restrictions and regulations regarding biometric use and surveillance.

-While Iran and China topping the list perhaps doesn’t come as too much of a surprise, residents of (and travelers to) may be surprised and concerned to find out just how much biometric data is collected on them and what is happening to it afterward.
+While China, India, Iran, and Bangladesh topping the list perhaps doesn’t come as too much of a surprise, residents of (and travelers to) certain other countries may be surprised and concerned to find out just how much biometric data is collected on them and what happens to it afterward.

 - Many countries collect travelers’ biometric data, often through visas or biometric checks at airports

-- The vast majority of countries we studied use biometrics for bank accounts, e.g. fingerprints to access online app data and/or to confirm identities within the banks themselves
+- The vast majority of countries we studied use biometrics for bank accounts, e.g. fingerprints to access online apps, but a growing number also use them to confirm identities and/or payments

 - Despite many countries recognizing biometric data as sensitive, increased biometric use is widely accepted

 - Facial recognition CCTV is being implemented in a large number of countries with its use growing at an increasing rate, despite there often been protests or concerns raised by data protection authorities

 - EU countries scored better overall than non-EU countries due to GDPR regulations protecting the use of biometrics in the workplace (to some extent)